Battle of the Saw: War

 Main manoeuvres during the Mercenary War.

 The numeral "5" indicates the location of the Battle of the Bagradas River;

 "6" is broadly indicative of the Carthaginian manoeuvres leading up to the Battle of the Saw;

 "7" represents the Battle of the Saw, although the location is extremely approximate.

 The main rebel force blockaded Carthage from their stronghold of Tunis, while Mathos ordered two groups of rebels north to besiege the two main cities – other than Carthage – that had not already rebelled: the major ports of Utica and Hippo (modern Bizerte).
 Hanno, as the commander of Carthage's African army, took the field with an army of 8,000–10,000 men and 100 war elephants.
 Most of the Africans in his force remained loyal; they were accustomed to acting against their fellow Africans.
 His non-African contingent also remained loyal.
 An unknown number of Carthaginian citizens were incorporated into this army.

-In early 240BC Hanno was defeated at the Battle of Utica, while attempting to raise the siege of that city.
+In early 240 BC Hanno was defeated at the Battle of Utica, while attempting to raise the siege of that city.
 For the rest of the year Hanno skirmished with the rebel force, repeatedly missing opportunities to bring it to battle or to place it at a disadvantage; the military historian Nigel Bagnall writes of Hanno's "incompetence as a field commander".
 At some point during 240 BC the Carthaginians raised another army, of approximately 10,000.
 It included deserters from the rebels, 2,000 cavalry, and 70 elephants, and was placed under the command of Hamilcar Barca, who had previously led the Carthaginian forces on Sicily.

 Hamilcar defeated a large rebel force at the Battle of the Bagradas River and then brought several towns and cities which had gone over to the rebels back to Carthaginian allegiance with a mixture of diplomacy and force.
 He was shadowed by a larger rebel force under Spendius, which kept to rough ground for fear of the Carthaginians' cavalry and elephants, and harried his foragers and scouts.
 Meanwhile, Hanno maneuvered against Mathos to the north near Hippo.
 Southwest of Utica, Hamilcar moved his force into the mountains in an attempt to bring the rebels to battle, but was surrounded.
 He was only saved from destruction when an African leader, Naravas, who had served with and admired Hamilcar in Sicily, deserted the rebels with his 2,000 cavalry and they joined Hamilcar.
 This proved disastrous for the rebels, and in the resulting battle they lost 10,000 killed and 4,000 captured.